 Returns the maximum number of storage bus instances which can be configured for each VM.
 This corresponds to the number of storage controllers one can have.
 Value may depend on chipset type used.

-5.154.6 getMaxInstancesOfUSBControllerType
+5.172.6 getMaxInstancesOfUSBControllerType

-unsigned long ISystemProperties::getMaxInstancesOfUSBControllerType( type The USB controller type to get the value for.
+type The USB controller type to get the value for.